open-contracting/standard/docs/schema/records_reference.md

 ### Embedded releases

-The other option is to include the releases themself embedded into the releases array.
-With this approach all the information is autocontained in the record package, but the record package will increase as much as releases exists per ocid.
-An example is showed below
+Another option is to include the releases themself embedded into the releases array.
+With this approach all the information is auto contained in the record package.
+However, the record package will increase as much as releases exist per ocid.
+An example is shown below:

 ```eval_rst
 .. jsoninclude:: ../examples/record-embeded-releases.json